Firth Park Academy

-Firth Park Academy is a coeducational secondary school with academy status, in the Shiregreen area of Sheffield, England.
+Lift Firth Park is a coeducational secondary school with academy status, in the Shiregreen area of Sheffield, England.

 It is partnered with Longley Park Sixth Form, HBH Academy Trust, Beck Primary School, Hucklow Primary School and others.

 History

 In 1920 Firth Park Secondary School opened at the Brushes Building at the junction of Barnsley Road & Horninglow Road.
 It became Firth Park Grammar School in 1937.
 The uniform of the grammar school was a red/maroon blazer with a matching red/maroon & green diagonal striped tie.
 As the uniform also included in the earlier years a red or maroon cap, the pupils were called Red Caps.
 Old pupils of the school are known as Old Firparnians.
 In 1969/70, following the Labour Government's national shake up of secondary education, the school merged with Hatfield House Secondary School, and became a comprehensive as Firth Park School.
 It operated from the original buildings of the former schools (Brushes & North buildings).

 In 2003, following a period of closure and several arson incidents, the Brushes building was demolished.
 In 2004, the Longley Park Sixth Form College was opened on the site of Firth Park Grammar School.
 Firth Park School, now operating on the modernised site of the Hatfield House Secondary School on Fircroft Avenue two miles from the original Grammar School site, gained specialist status as an Arts College and was renamed Firth Park Community Arts College.
 The school converted to academy status on 1 August 2013 and was renamed Firth Park Academy.
 The school is now sponsored by Lift Schools.